dlcNine/TypeWriter/README.md

 ```

 ## Docs
-Check out the [TypeWriter documentation page](https://dlcnine.github.io/TypeWriter/) for deatils on its API.
+Check out the [TypeWriter documentation page](https://dlcnine.github.io/TypeWriter/) for details on its API.